Greek Yogurt on Keto: Is It Keto-Friendly At All?

 Therefore, in any case, there are better alternatives to yogurt in ketogenic diets.
 In most recipes, such as dressings or dips, you can replace yogurt with the following more keto-friendly options:

-Full-fat cheese is also beneficial, as it no longer contains lactose and therefore carbohydrates due to the long ripening process.
+Full-fat cheese is also beneficial, as it no longer contains lactose and carbohydrates due to the long ripening process.

 Yogurt is a dairy product that is very close to milk.
-Since lactose dominates in it, it does what milk does best, helping mammals gain weight.
+Since lactose dominates in it, it does what milk does best: helping mammals gain weight.

-Plain unsweetened Greek yogurt is the only one that barely passes the keto test.
+Plain, unsweetened Greek yogurt is the only one that barely passes the keto test.
 As long as you can limit Greek yogurt to a moderate amount, it may bring more variety to a ketogenic diet.

-Is Greek yogurt keto?
+Is Greek yogurt keto-friendly?

 While some full-fat plain Greek yogurts are keto, flavored Greek yogurts are certainly not.
-Hence, you should always check the label before buying a Greek yogurt on keto.

 Which Greek yogurt is best for Keto?